Top-Notch Resources for Building A Niche Business Website with WordPress

 This theme sports (ahem) a responsive and flat design and includes several features that make building a site easier like an eShop, a timetable, a slider with nifty transition effects thanks to Slider Revolution, WooCommerce support, and plenty of customization options due to a solid foundation on the Tesla Framework.

-It also includes custom posts for testimonials, services, calendar, team members, and more, as well as short codes for a variety of features like buttons, pricing tables, team members, and special offers.
+It also includes custom posts for testimonials, services, calendar, team members, and more, as well as shortcodes for a variety of features like buttons, pricing tables, team members, and special offers.
 This theme also includes an AJAX contact form, Google Maps, social media support, 9 page templates, Google Fonts, and extensive documentation.
-All for $39, that’s not too shabby.

 Yumblog comes with a lot of features including multiple domain use, a year of automatic updates, a year of email support, documentation, training videos, and more.
 You also get the Cooked plugin bundled with this theme, which allows you to create a community-based recipe site with just a few clicks.
 It lets users submit recipes on the front end of your site, adds a recipe search function, and includes a full-page recipe viewer for greater appeal.